Impact your child in 5 seconds flat

 “I couldn’t help but notice how you gave your sister some slack.
 You sure are growing in maturity.
 Thank you for your good example of love.”

 Be sincere and accurate in your gratitude.
 Our words can be transforming or deforming.
+They can create attachment or break it.

 When a child makes a lot of mistakes or has had a bad track record, he can become self-labelling and see himself as written off.
 Mom and Dad have the commission of reflecting the love and mercy of God.
 By giving focus to what the child does that is right (even if it is just in giving good effort), he will respond in positive ways.